 What About the Grammar?

-Unlike English, French has two words for each of the following: year, day, morning, and evening.
+Unlike English speakers, French people have two words for each of the following: year, day, morning, and evening.
 While this doesn’t create problems for native speakers, people learning French can get confused.

 Let us explain this rule in plain English.
 When you’re using a word that expresses a simple unit of time - for example, an evening - you will use the masculine term: “soir.”
 However, if you want to emphasize the length of time, the feminine term will serve you well: “soirée.”